MohabWafaie/Data-Jobs-Analysis/README.md

 ## Skills page
 ![Screenshot 2023-06-05 145156](https://github.com/MohabWafaie/Data-Jobs-Analysis/assets/39447236/2e9f925c-ac2c-4ec0-806b-5931de1e6e0c)

-This page gives a full overview about the jobs metrics with a full set of filters to answer all the questions needed
+This page gives a full overview about the skills metrics with a full set of filters to answer all the questions needed
 Some of the questions it answers:
 1- What are the most popular skills?
 2- What is the count of the most popular skills?